Flakk–Rørvik Ferry

 The Flakk–Rørvik Ferry is an automobile ferry in Trøndelag county, Norway.
 The line is part of Norwegian County Road 715, which connects the Fosen peninsula with the city of Trondheim.
 The crossing of Trondheimsfjord is performed with the two - three double-ended ferries; MF Lagatun, MF Munken, which are Hybrid Electric, and MF Trondheim and operated by FosenNamsosSjø, contracted by the Public Transport Operator of Trøndelag, AtB.
-The Crossing takes 25 Minutes, and has a length of 7,4 Km.
+The Crossing takes 25 Minutes, and has a length of 7.4 km running between Rørvik in Indre Fosen Municipality and Flakk in Trondheim Municipality.

 History

 The ferry line was created in 1978 when it replaced the Skansen–Vanvikan Ferry from 1955, that operated from downtown Trondheim.
 In 2005, the line was the first ferry to take into use the electronic toll collection system AutoPASS used on most toll roads in Norway.

 In 2007, the Norwegian Public Roads Administration has made the line subject to public service obligation (PSO), the first contract to be valid from 1 January 2011 to 31 December 2018 with requirements to operate three liquefied natural gas ferries.
 Four bids were presented, with subsidy bids ranging from NOK 33–355 million.
 Fjord1 MRF won the bid at NOK 32 million less than Fosen Trafikklag.
 In 2016 a new contract was awarded to FosenNamsosSjø by AtB to operate the crossing from 2019.